This post may contain affiliate links. Read my full disclosure policy.

-Or, if bringing to work, make this in the morning and place in a thermos to keep it warm.
-Sip through out the day.
+Or, if bringing it to work, make this in the morning and place in a thermos to keep it warm.
+Sip throughout the day.

 “The healing tradition of Ayurveda teaches that health and well-being depends upon our ability to digest everything we take in from the environment.
 This includes not only tangible substances like food and drink, but also our experiences, emotions, and the impressions we take in via our sensory portals, namely our eyes, ears, nose, tongue, and skin.”
 Sheila Patal MD